johnwcowan/r7rs-work/CompoundObjectsCowan.md

 Although the subobjects of the result are in the same order as the subobjects of *obj*, the order in which *mapper* is applied to them is unspecified.

+If any subobject is itself a compound object, it is flattened into its subobjects, which are then added to the result in sequence.

 If *obj* is not a compound object, returns a compound object whose only subobject is the result of applying *mapper* to *obj*.

+`(compound-map->list `*mapper obj*`)`

+If *obj* is a compound object, returns a list whose elements result from invoking *mapper* on each subobject of *obj*.
+Although the elemnts of the result are in the same order as the subobjects of *obj*, the order in which *mapper* is applied to them is unspecified.

+If *obj* is not a compound object, returns a list whose only element is the result of applying *mapper* to *obj*.

 `(compound-filter `*pred obj*`)`